Symplectic cacti, virtualization and Berenstein-Kirillov groups: Open questions and final remarks

 \section{Open questions and final remarks}

-It remains to establish whether or not $\gls{BKc}$ satisfies additional relations besides those listed in Proposition \ref{prop:bkCrelations}.
+Similarly to $\gls{BK}$, it remains to establish whether or not $\gls{BKc}$ satisfies additional relations besides those listed in Proposition \ref{prop:bkCrelations}.
 Chmutov, Glick and Pylyavskyy \cite{cgp16} have determined relationships between subsets of relations in the groups $\gls{BKn}$ and $\gls{Jn}$ which yield a presentation for the cactus group $\gls{Jn}$ in terms of Bender--Knuth generators.
-Rodrigues \cite{ro20, ro21} has also introduced a shifted Berenstein--Kirillov group with many parallels with the original $\gls{BK}$ group.
-Following Halacheva she has defined a cactus group action of $\gls{Jn}$ via partial shifted Sch\"utzenberger–Lusztig involutions (partial shifted reversal) on the Gillespie-Levibnson-Puhrboo shifted tableau crystal \cite{glp}.
-On the other hand, with the shifted tableau switching she has defined shifted Bender--Knuth involutions, and following Chmutov, Glick and Pylyavskyy she has yield a presentation for the cactus group $\gls{Jn}$ in terms of shifted Bender--Knuth generators.
+Rodrigues \cite{ro20, ro21, ro23} has also introduced a shifted Berenstein--Kirillov group with many parallels with the original $\gls{BK}$ group.
+Following Halacheva she has defined a cactus group action of $\gls{Jn}$ via partial shifted Sch\"utzenberger--Lusztig involutions (partial shifted reversal) on the Gillespie--Levinson--Purbhoo shifted tableau crystal \cite{glp}.
+On the other hand, with the shifted tableau switching she has defined shifted Bender--Knuth involutions, and following Chmutov, Glick and Pylyavskyy she has obtained a presentation for the cactus group $\gls{Jn}$ in terms of shifted Bender--Knuth generators.
 In the same vein, it is natural to seek precise relationships between subsets of relations in the two groups $\gls{vBK2n}$ and the virtual symplectic cactus group $\tilde J_n$.
 It is also natural to seek a presentation of the virtual symplectic cactus group $\gls{vJ2n}$ in terms of the virtual symplectic Bender--Knuth generators.

 1cm